n7tae/QnetGateway/README.md

 PRETTY NEW: g2_ircddb has come up to current practices when it comes to ":IRCDDB" irc commands.
 This means irc hosts like rr.openquad.net can list your repeater frequency, offset, location and URL automatically if you want.

 This package is for making a ircddb gateway based on Scott Lawson KI4LKF g2_ircddb gateway software.
+I have now been adding new stuff to Scott's code.
+If your having problems with something, it's probably my fault.
+Please give be a shout!

 Two repeater devices are supported so far: the DVAP dongle (http://www.dvapdongle.com) and the dvrptr V1 (http://www.dvrptr.net).